Clinton set to fly into new political storm in Bangladesh

 DHAKA (Reuters) - Secretary of State Hillary Clinton may be forced to walk her second diplomatic tightrope in a week when she lands in Bangladesh on Saturday, with Dhaka lurching towards its worst period of political tension in years.

-Her trip will be one of the few visits in recent years by senior U.S. officials to Bangladesh, and comes after relations between Washington and the poverty-stricken South Asia nation hit a rare chill.
+Her trip will be the first by a senior U.S. official in 12 years - her husband, President Bill Clinton, visited Bangladesh in 2000 - and comes after relations between Washington and the poverty-stricken South Asia nation hit a rare chill.

 Fresh from a diplomatic nightmare in China, where U.S. officials have faced the dilemma of how to deal with prominent activist Chen Guangcheng, Clinton will have to tread carefully again during her 24-hour visit to Dhaka.